Polyester resins are reinforced with epoxy, which is similar to polyesters and has properties similar to epoxy.

 In the reaction of the epoxy group with the carboxylic group, several hydroxyl groups are formed along the vinyl ester chain, which carries the H bond to similar groups in the glass fibers.
 Therefore, the vinyl ester resin has more adhesion to the glass fibers than the polyester resin.
 It is unsaturated.
 However, such adhesions are more common in epoxy resins because they have a higher hydroxyl group than vinyl esters.

-Vinyl ester resin has higher corrosion resistance than unsaturated polyester resin due to many atoms between the ester groups, the low concentration of the ester groups, and.
+Vinyl ester resin has higher corrosion resistance than unsaturated polyester domestic resin flooring due to many atoms between the ester groups, the low concentration of the ester groups, and.